Graphics: Business

 Graphics are commonly used in business and economics to create financial charts and tables.
 The term business graphics came into use in the late 1970s, when personal computers became capable of drawing graphs and charts instead of using a tabular format.
 Business graphics can be used to highlight changes over time.

 Advertising

 Advertising is one of the most profitable uses of graphics; artists often do advertising work or take advertising potential into account when creating art, to increase the chances of selling the artwork.

-Most importantly, graphics give a good look to artwork whenever it is applied.
-Graphics contribute to the general outlook of a designed artwork, this, in turn, lure interested members of the public to look at the work of art or purchasing it.

-Any graphical work (especially advertisement) or any work of art that is poorly designed will not persuade the audience. therefore, for an advertisement to persuade and convince readers or viewers, it must be well designed with needed graphical tools so as to bring profit to the designer or advertiser.

 Political

 The use of graphics for overtly political purposes—cartoons, graffiti, poster art, flag design, etc.—is a centuries-old practice which thrives today in every part of the world.
 The Northern Irish murals are one such example.
-A more recent example is Shepard Fairey's 2008 U.S. Presidential election Barack Obama "Hope" poster.
+A more recent example is Shepard Fairey's 2008 U.S. presidential election Barack Obama "Hope" poster.
 It was first published on the web, but soon found its way onto streets throughout the United States.